We’ve compiled the most popular questions below. If you can’t find the answer you are looking for, do not hesitate to contact us!

 A: Think of a cognitive reserve as a storehouse that buffers the impact of brain pathology on cognitive function.
 As individuals age, those with a greater reserve capacity will have a lower risk of dementia than individuals with less cognitive reserve.
 The impact of brain diseases or injuries will be less apparent in those with a greater reserve capacity, as healthy brain functions are able to accommodate for the cell loss.
 Mentally stimulating activities have been shown in scientific studies to stimulate neuron growth at any age, thereby increasing an individual’s cognitive reserve.

-A: A PC or MAC desktop or a laptop computer with an internet connection and a modern web browser.
+A: A PC or Mac desktop / laptop computer or a Windows Tablet with an internet connection and a modern web browser.
 A list of compatible browsers are included in this FAQ section under the heading "What browsers are compatible with Dakim BrainFitness?"

 A: Use one of the following desktop browsers only: